Looks like you haven't logged in. Login to save opportunities.

 Applications are open for the British Chevening scholarship for International Student 2020/2021 in the UK.
 Less than a month left for 2020/21 British Chevening Scholarship and some Chevening Fellowships.
 Chevening offers a unique opportunity for future leaders, influencers, and decision-makers from all over the world to develop professionally and also, academically, network extensively, experience UK culture, and build lasting positive relationships with the UK.

+In addition, Chevening Scholarships are the UK Government’s global scholarship programme, funded by the Foreign and Commonwealth Office (FCO) and partner organizations.
+The programme offers awards to outstanding scholars with leadership potential from around the world to study for a master’s degree in any subject at any UK university.
 The significance of the British Chevening scholarship scheme rests on its large scope – approximately 700 scholarships are awarded each year to students from more than 110 countries, allowing students from developing countries to access British tertiary education institutions, some of which are of a very high standard as determined by international rankings.

 Moreover, The most popular destinations for the Chevening Scholars to study in 2011 were the London School of Economics & Political Science, University College London, and the Universities of Oxford, Cambridge, Edinburgh, Also, University of Nottingham, University of Bath and King’s College London.

 Travel costs to and from the UK

 The cost of one visa application

 A travel grant to attend Chevening events in the UK